aegarpyke/Last-Ditch/README.md

 Premise
 -------

-It's 3257.
-Earth now has a number of massive sprawling cities.
-Thickets of skyscrapers for acres that reach hundreds of stories into the air.
-For hundreds of years, the rich have been building higher and higher.
+There are massive sprawling cities across Earth.
+They are filled with skyscrapers that reach hundreds of stories into the air.
+For hundreds of years, the rich have been building away from the less fortunate on the lower levels.
 There are now large abandonded sections left in their wake.
-Sections that are too large to be worth heavily policing.
-They are the perfect place for anyone who doesn't want to be seen doing whatever it is they're doing...
+These have become the perfect place for anyone who doesn't want to be seen anymore.

+And it's your new home...

 Credits
 -------